qtranslate/qtranslate-xt/readme.txt

 3. qTranslate translation services

 == Changelog ==

+= 2.9.7 =
+* menu items with empty text for the current language are not shown any more.
+* enable Language Switching Buttons on menu editor page.
+Fields "Navigation Label", "Title Attribute" and "Description" now respond to Language Switching Buttons.
+* option "Custom Pages" to enable Language Switching Buttons on custom-defined pages.
+* split the qtranslate.js script into a few scripts in `admin/js/` folder to be loaded depending on the page which needs them.
+* updated qtranslate.pot and fixed proper translation of various strings in the code (thanks to Pedro Carvalho).
+* fix for when cookie 'wp_qtrans_edit_language' contains unavailable language.
+* various performance improvements.

 = 2.9.6 =
 * more fixes for `<!--more-->` and `<!--nextpage-->` tags and parsing multilingual texts.